MatthiasRossbach/awesome/frontend.md

 # Mobile & Desktop Apps

+* [WHAT WEB CAN DO TODAY](https://whatwebcando.today/) - See Which 'Mobile' Features are Supported By Web APIs
 * [Electron](https://www.electronjs.org/) - Build Cross-Platform Applications with Web Stack
 * [Ionic](https://ionicframework.com/) - Framework to build Hybrid Apps
 * [React Native](https://reactnative.dev/) - Write Apps in React, renders into native Code